Blue And Pink Celestial Self Care CTA Instagram Post-1

 • Monitors the performance of the service;

-• Provides an annual Water Hygiene Audit to the Designated Person;
+• Provides an annual Water Safety Audit to the Designated Person;

-• Will remain independent from the organisation and its operational structure, especially in regard to the audit process.
+• and will remain independent from the organisation and its operational structure, especially regarding the audit process.

 Download your Water Safety Plan Screencast

-Each organisation should consider whether an AE [Water] is sufficiently independent of direct benefits from the sale of additional services; whether these be physical measures or inspection and testing services.
+Each organisation should consider whether an AE (Water) is sufficiently independent of direct benefits from the sale of additional services; whether these be physical remedial measures or inspection and testing services.

-AE [Water] services are provided in a commercial environment and very few individuals, if any, can claim absolute independence.
-It is down to the organisational management to satisfy themselves that their chosen AE [Water] is free from inappropriate bias.
+AE (Water) services are provided in a commercial environment and very few individuals, if any, can claim absolute independence.
+To this end, the organisational management must therefore satisfy themselves that their chosen AE (Water) is free from inappropriate bias.

-In our experiences there are times where clarification on guidance is required, be it with the monitoring parameters or frequencies or the materials of construction.
-Having the AE [Water] being independent also means that they are able to ensure that we learn the lessons from other organisations/projects to ensure we don’t repeat the errors of others.
+In our experience, there are times when clarification on guidance is required, be it with the monitoring parameters or frequencies, materials of construction, or with the broader interpretation and understanding of the text.
+The independence of the AE (Water) and their likely involvement with a broad spectrum of public or private sector clients also means that they can ensure that lessons are learned from other organisations/projects to ensure you as the valued client don’t repeat the errors of others.

-Editor’s Note: The information provided in this blog is correct at date of original publication – May 2021
+Editors Note: The information provided in this blog is correct at the date of original publication – May 2021 (Revised February 2024).

 About the author